Shedden massacre: Alibis abandoned

 Eric Niessen, 45, and his common-law wife Kerry Morris, 47, both from Monkton, Ontario, were initially charged with first degree murder, but police dropped those charges on May 6, and they were instead charged with eight counts of being accessories after the fact.
 Facing first-degree murder charges, Niessen and Morris abandoned the alibi they had given Kellestine, stating that they were not present at his farm on the night of the murders as they had no desire to go to prison for the rest of their lives.
-Both Niessen and Morris pled guilty to obstructing justice on 15 October 2007, admitting they had given Kellestine a false alibi and helped him destroy evidence, being sentenced to two years in prison.
+Both Niessen and Morris pleaded guilty to obstructing justice on 15 October 2007, admitting they had given Kellestine a false alibi and helped him destroy evidence, being sentenced to two years in prison.
 Morris complained afterwards to the media: "It's been horrible, Absolutely horrible.
 My life's been destroyed...Friends, they've just turned their backs".
 Kellestine and the other four suspects were all arrested at his residence, only a few kilometres from the crime scene.
 The surrounding Elgin County has a history of biker gang activity, though not of major crime.